-The SafeNet Luna K7+ Cryptographic Module is a multi-chip embedded hardware cryptographic module in the form of a PCI-Express card that typically resides within a custom computing or secure communications appliance.
+The Thales Luna K7 Cryptographic Module is a multi-chip embedded hardware cryptographic module in the form of a PCI-Express card that typically resides within a custom computing or secure communications appliance.
 The cryptographic module is contained in its own secure enclosure that provides physical resistance to tampering.
 The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI-E card.
-Figure 2-1 depicts the SafeNet Luna K7+ Cryptographic Module, Figure 2-2 depicts the SafeNet Luna Network HSM appliance with the SafeNet Luna K7+ Cryptographic Module installed and Figure 2-3 depicts the PED and PED Keys which can be used for authentication.

-A module may be explicitly configured to operate in either FIPS 140-2 Approved mode, or in a non-FIPS mode of operation.
+A module may be explicitly configured to operate in either FIPS 140-2 Approved mode, or in a non-Approved mode of operation.
 Note that selection of operating in FIPS 140-2 Approved mode occurs at initialization of the cryptographic module, and cannot be changed during normal operation without zeroizing the module's non-volatile memory.
 Section 3.1 provides additional information for configuration the module in FIPS 140-2 Approved mode of operation.

 A module is accessed directly (i.e., electrically) over the PCI-Express communications interface.
-If configured, the Trusted Path PIN Entry Device (PED) can be connected to the module's USB port for authentication.
+If configured, the Trusted Path, Thales Luna PIN Entry Device (PED), can be connected to the module's USB port for authentication.

 A module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
-Access to key material and cryptographic services for users and user application software is provided through the PKCS #11 programming API, which is implementated over the module's proprietary command interface (ICD).
+Access to key material and cryptographic services for users and user application software is provided through the PKCS #11 programming API, which is implemented over the module's proprietary command interface (ICD).

 A module may host multiple user definitions or "user partitions" that are cryptographically separated and are presented as "virtual tokens" to user applications.
-A single "admin partition" exists that is dedication to the HSM Security Officer role.
+A single "admin partition" exists that is dedicated to the HSM Security Officer role.
 Each partition must be separately authenticated in order to make it available for use.